TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 opposes Governor Deval L. Patrick's increase in Massachusetts State income tax from 5.25% to 6.25%

-Dated this day of 2013.
+Dated this day of , 2013.

 PER ORDER OF THE AGAWAM CITY COUNCIL

-Christopher C. Johnson, President, Agawarn City Council
+Christopher C. Johnson, President, Agawam City Council

-APPROVED ASTO FORM AND LEGALITY
+APPROVED AS 'TO FORM AND LEGALITY

 Vincent Gioscia, City Solicitor

-Hame Glossary FAQs
+Hame Glossary FAG's

 THE COMMONWEALTH OF MASSACHUSETrS Options GO

-Home People Therese Murray
+Home People Therese Murray {

 People Therese Murray